velllectroniq/Amelia-s-Extended-Research/README.md

 ## Contact the Developer
 If you have any more questions, check out Infinitode 2 Discord - my Discord handle is _squaredot (SquareDot)

+Also, yes, my real name is Amelia, and that's why the mod is named like that